-- 50. In sum, the overall contours of the future financial system will likely be a simpler, safer, higher-cost financial system with perhaps slower, but more stable growth and fewer crises-assuming financial regulation and supervision are effectively reformed.
+In sum, the overall contours of the future financial system will likely be a simpler, safer, higher-cost financial system with perhaps slower, but more stable growth and fewer crises-assuming financial regulation and supervision are effectively reformed.
 The financial system will evolve to where there is less leverage, less profit, but more bona fide intermediation between savers and investors.
 This new, and improved, system may look less innovative and dynamic and more old-fashioned, but will likely deliver financial products that do a better job of satisfying the needs of households and firms.
-There is apt to be less credit provided exclusively by banks and a larger diversity of types of institutions in the non-bank sector.
-Some banks may become smaller and more specialized, others may continue to be large and global, but with tighter strictures and oversight on how they operate. - To get to this safer, sounder financial system, coordinated and consistent 51. implementation of better, smarter regulation and oversight will be needed.
-The Fund is wellplaced to help its member countries obtain this objective.
-The recognition that individual financial institutions were inadequately regulated and supervised, in part because they were evaluated without regard to their increasing interconnectiveness and the systemic risks they posed, will lead to regulatory framework that is more holistic and better suited to mitigate systemic risks.
+There will probably be less credit provided exclusively by banks and a larger diversity of types of institutions in the nonbank sector.
+Some banks may become smaller and more specialized, others may continue to be large and global, but with tighter strictures and oversight on how they operate.

+To get to this safer, sounder financial system, coordinated and consistent implementation of better, smarter regulation and oversight will be needed.
+The IMF is well-placed to help its member countries obtain this objective.
+The recognition that individual financial institutions were inadequately regulated and supervised, in part because they were evaluated without regard to their increasing interconnections and the systemic risks they posed, will lead to regulatory framework that is more holistic and better suited to mitigate systemic risks.
 For this to occur, however, monetary, fiscal, and financial authorities need to work together across their usual policy boundaries to make sure their policies do not work at cross purposes.
 The more regulation can be made to set incentives so that the private sector operates safely and effectively, the less constrictive it needs to be.
-There should be no illusions, however, that the private sector will resist even "incentive compatible" regulations since their flexibility and compensation will be reduced.
-Hence, reforms will need to be introduced with determination in face of such resistance.
+There is a risk, however, that at least influential parts of the private sector will resist even "incentive compatible" regulations since their flexibility and compensation will be reduced.
+Hence, reforms will need to be introduced with determination.
 To make such a transition to the new system in the more globalized financial world of today, a firm commitment to do so and international cooperation on the new financial regulatory structure will be essential.